Philadelphia police ID man accused of killing Temple grad walking dog

 "It's not just one life," added Jelena.

-Loncar, who recently graduated from Temple University, is being remembered as a kind and gentle man who loved his family, friends, and dog, Roo, who never left his side after the shooting.
+Loncar, who recently graduated from Temple University, is being remembered as a kind and gentle man who loved his family, friends, and his pet dog Roo, who never left his side after the shooting.

 (Correction: This story has been corrected to reflect updated information about the suspect's identity.
 Davis L. Josephus was originally identified by police as Josephus Davis.)